 • Working with operational heads, compliance, and legal in developing policies and supervisory guidelines that are tailored to the actual business practices of the firm;

-• Using a provider as an “on-call” team member to provide regulatory guidance on “hot-button”
+• Using a provider as an “on-call” team member to provide regulatory guidance on “hot-button” issues, or complex regulatory matters;

 • Providing independent training on key regulatory matters for employees, senior management, and board members;